lingwei-zhang818/Rethink-LLM-development/README.md

 # Knowledge is Power: Understanding Causality Makes Legal Judgment Prediction Models More Generalizable and Robust

-This repository contains the implementation of paper:<br> __Knowledge is Power: Understanding Causality Makes Legal Judgment Prediction Models More Generalizable and Robust__ <br>
+This repository contains the implementation of paper:<br> __Rethinking the Development of Large Language Models from the Causal
+Perspective: A Legal Text Prediction Case Study__ <br>

 This codebase is based on the implementation of [lex-glue](https://github.com/coastalcph/lex-glue)